perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 sophisticated parsing mechanisms.
 Mechanisms that should be native to Perl.

-As Piers Cawley has so eloquently misquoted: *âIt is a truth universally acknowledged that any language in possession of a rich syntax must be in want of a rewrite.â* Perl regexes are such a language.
+As Piers Cawley has so eloquently misquoted: *“It is a truth universally acknowledged that any language in possession of a rich syntax must be in want of a rewrite.”* Perl regexes are such a language.
 And Apocalypse 5 is precisely that rewrite.

 ------------------------------------------------------------------------